OPECT/my_presentations/PITCHME.md

 ---

 ## ADL
-Main purpose of ADL is to generate additional scope for Name Lookup.
+ADL generates additional scope for Name Lookup and then regular overloading rules are applied.
 - For pointer and array types, ADL considers underlying type.
 - For enumeration types, enclosing namespace is considered.
 - For class members, the enclosing class is cosidered by ADL.

+---

+##### More of ADL scope
 - For function types, ADL considers:
   - namespaces and classes associated with all the parameter types
   - and those associated with the return type